Section II: 1940’s – 1980’s

 This was calculations in 1958.

 Kip Siegel founded the company, Conductron Corporation in 1960 based on lab’s newly-developed method for calculating cross sections.
-The goal of the company was to develop materials and ultimately missiles and nose cones that would have a reduced cross section, making them harder to detect.
+The goal of the company was to develop materials and ultimately missiles and nose cones that would have a reduced cross section, making them harder to detect; it later focused primarily on the development of holography.
 Located in Ann Arbor, Conductron became one of the largest companies in the U.S. for a period of at least five years.
+He sold the company to McDonnell-Douglas, and in 1967 founded the company KMS Industries, which focused on nuclear fusion.
+Unfortunately Siegel died of a stroke in 1975, a day after testifying before the Joint Committee on Atomic Energy. [read more]

 Prior to joining the department, Prof. Senior had been working on missile detection in England.
 By the 1960’s, his research turned to stealth technology, and a better anechoic chamber was needed.
 The new chamber was only 44 ft. long and built with a tapered design with thick materials on the walls to reduce the reflection of signals.